eriktaubeneck/csv_xtra/README.md

 csv_xtra
 ========

-`csv_xtra` is a welterweight module built on top of the standard csv library for quickly and simply objectifying data stored in a csv or other delimited file formats. all of the functionality provided in `csv_xtra` is also replicated in the excellent [pandas](link to pandas) library, however in some cases a user may prefer a smaller package that doesn't rely on any other packages.
+`csv_xtra` is a lightweight module built on top of the standard csv library for quickly and simply objectifying data stored in a csv or other delimited file formats. all of the functionality provided in `csv_xtra` is also replicated in the excellent [pandas](http://pandas.pydata.org/) library, however in some cases a user may prefer a smaller package that doesn't rely on any other packages.

 usage
 =====